Bjoerns-TB/M5Stack-COM-LoRaWAN-Network-Tester/README.md

 The AT command set of the module does not allow the change of the spreading factor and it is not possible to perform a LinkCheckRequest.
 So this version does not allow you to change the SF also LCM and SSV mode are not integrated/possible.

+So at the momenat the tester ist fixed to SF7 and this repo is only seen as a proof of concept.

 [Version for LoRa 868 Module]

 [Version for LoRaWAN Module]